Try JustDone

 Comparing AI Detector Accuracy: My Hands-On Test

-To understand how accurate AI detectors are in a practical way, I tested five major tools: JustDone AI Detector, GPTZero, Turnitin, Copyleaks, and Originality.ai.
+To understand how accurate AI detectors are in a practical way, I tested five major AI Detection tools by JustDone AI, GPTZero, Turnitin, Copyleaks, and Originality.ai.

-I used 100 samples—50 written by students, 50 by ChatGPT.
+I used 100 samples: 50 written by students and 50 by ChatGPT.
 Each piece was run through all five detectors to track false positives (human flagged as AI) and false negatives (AI flagged as human).

 Here’s what I found: